Teaching Policies and Guidelines for Fall 2023

 Class attendance is a student responsibility and is expected of all JHU undergraduate students.
 Occasionally, health, family or personal matters may interfere with their ability to attend class.
 In this situation, the student is expected to notify their professors as soon as they are able about missing class and discuss how to make up missed class time or assignments.
 It is the professor’s responsibility to create a policy on how to handle these situations, this should be outlined in the syllabus.

 JHU has several resources to support students.
-Many students struggle with stress at times with stress, anxiety, and depression.
+Many students struggle at times with stress, anxiety, and depression.
 The Counseling Center has many resources available to students:

 In addition, The Johns Hopkins University Behavioral Health Crisis Support Team (BHCST) pairs experienced, compassionate crisis clinicians with specially trained public safety officers on every shift on and around the Homewood campus, seven days a week.
 The BHCST will provide immediate assistance to those who need it and, just as importantly, link individuals in crisis to ongoing support services in the days and weeks that follow.
 Call Public Safety, 410-516-5600, and ask for a BHCST clinician.